-It is said over and over again, being in shape should be a lifestyle, not a crash diet; starving yourself, or taking on an extreme exercise program where you won’t be able to walk or sit for two and a half days!
+It is said over and over again, being in shape, is achieved by living a healthy lifestyle, not by going on a crash diet; starving yourself, or taking on an extreme exercise program that ends up breaking your spirit before you see any results.

 Here are a few lessons I have found to be exceptionally effective when adapted as a lifestyle!!